ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

 file at which the error occurred.
 In the case of macros, if the error occurred during initial parsing of the macro, the line number will be inside the macro definition; if it occurred during macro expansion, it will point to the place where the macro was invoked.
+Depending on the circumstances, it may point to the line immediately after the error.

 The third byte indicates what pass of the compiler the error occurred on.
 A 0 means that it happened during the initial binding pass and is probably a syntax